 - Tools coverage: If you have personal tools used to maintain your exotic car, you may want to cover them under your auto insurance policy.
-If your company offers it, this option provides coverage for accessories, storage cabinets, tool boxes and tools.
-Normally these items are covered under your home insurance with a separate, and often higher, deductible than what may be on your auto insurance policy.
+If your company offers it, this option provides coverage for accessories, storage cabinets, toolboxes and tools.
+Normally these items are covered under your homeowners insurance with a separate, and often higher, deductible than what may be on your auto insurance policy.

 Exotic car owners may also consider comprehensive, collision, medical payments or personal injury protection, OEM coverage and gap insurance.
 Just like luxury car owners, you may also want to consider higher liability limits to further protect your assets in the event of an at-fault accident.

 How to save on luxury and exotic car insurance

 Insuring luxury and exotic cars can cost substantially more than insuring a basic vehicle for a few reasons.
 First, flagship luxury sedans cost close to $100,000, on average.
 If your luxury vehicle is damaged or totaled, your insurer will have to pay a large sum to fix or replace it.
 Second, your risk profile affects your insurance rates.
 Since luxury and exotic vehicles are known for speed, an insurance company might perceive their owners as more prone to risky driving.

 While luxury and exotic cars cost more to insure than standard cars, there are still ways to save.